 What is the best part of your job?

-Which of Medxcel’s Core Values speaks most to you?
+Which of Medxcel’s Core Values speaks to you the most?

-Is there anything you’ve learned in this role that maybe you did not expect?
+Is there anything you’ve learned in your role that you didn’t expect?